PEP 768 – Safe external debugger interface for CPython

 provides Python code to be executed when the interpreter reaches a safe point.

-The value for MAX_SCRIPT_SIZE
+The value for MAX_SCRIPT_PATH_SIZE

-will be a trade-off between binary size and
+will be a trade-off between binary size

-proposing to start with 4kb initially.
-This value can be extended in the future
+write.
+This value can be extended in the future if we ever need to.

 Debug Offsets Table